trwbox/obsidian-zola-build-action/readme.md

 - [ ] Publish on github marketplace for easier use
 - [ ] Speed improvements?
 - [ ] Fix issues that arise in documentation or code
+- [ ] Don't just pull obsidian-zola straight, pull a versioned instead

+## Currently there is a release thay v0.1.1-testing which fixes path issues, but needs some changes in netlify.toml
+Change BASE_PATH to have the base path without any /s Change the SITE_URL to include the whole site including the path with a trailing /